AmpereComputingAI/llama.cpp/README.md

 https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#llamacpp)
 with full support for rich collection of GGUF models available at HuggingFace: [GGUF models]( https://huggingface.co/models?search=gguf)

 This Docker image can be run on bare metal Ampere® CPUs and Ampere® based VMs available in the cloud.

+Release notes and binary executables are available on our [GitHub](https://github.com/AmpereComputingAI/llama.cpp/releases)

 ## Starting container

 ```bash